 What does “follow-up” mean?

-Here are some questions you might want to ask your doctor after chemo:
+Here are some questions you may want to ask after chemo ends:

-- When can I go back to doing my normal activities?
+- When can I go back to doing things I used to do?

 - How often will I need to see you?

 - Which tests will be done and why?

 - Do I need to be on a special diet?

 - What should I watch for to know if the cancer is back?

 After treatment, you may be more aware of your body and changes in how you feel from day to day.
 If you have any of the problems listed here, tell your cancer care team right away.

 - Pain that doesn’t go away or is getting worse

 - New lumps, bumps, or swelling